Sdcrouse/recipe-rolodex/NOTES.md

 Add a Rating class with up to 5 filled-in stars, review/comment space, etc.
 Make this app look more like a Rolodex, either with an image or some kind of Rolodex-like animation with Javascript or something similar; that could serve as a transition between pages.
 In fields that need a url or have specific required formats (like username), add placeholder text (or something similar) to explain that.
+I use inline styling in some of the elements (probably due to Chrome overriding my CSS); I'd like to change that with more specific CSS rules, if possible.
 ----------------------------------------------------------

 **Here's an idea from Ayana Zaire Cotton, from Flatiron:**